 Foreign Affairs and Integration show “Nhan Dan TV” had an interview with Ms. Rana Flowers, Representative of UNICEF Vietnam, about UNICEF’s new projects in Vietnam, including the Reimaginary Project.

-Ms. Rana said that technology and digital will be their career opportunities and also the country’s economy.
-It is necessary to equip children’s strong skills to be able to apply and operate the digital world in the future and to deal with challenges.
+Ms. Flowers said that technology will be vital to childrens’ career opportunities and the country’s economy.
+It is necessary to equip children with strong digital skills so that they can deal with challenges in the future.
 All of this is only through education.

-Due to the Covid19 epidemic, children’s accessibility to education has been uneven, not only in terms of the Internet but also in devices.
-40% of young people in Southeast Asia said they have basic digital skills such as using social media and online shopping sites, however, only 10% said they have advanced skills, such as programming software or analyzing data.
-UNICEF has sponsored the Reimaginary project which seeks to bridge the digital gap between children across regions.
+Due to the COVID-19 pandemic, children’s access to education has been uneven, not only in terms of the internet but also in devices.
+40% of young people in Southeast Asia said they have basic digital skills such as using social media and online shopping sites.
+However, only 10% said they have advanced skills, such as software programming or analyzing data.
+UNICEF has sponsored the Reimaginary Project, which seeks to bridge the digital gap between children across regions.

-At the same time, the project also hopes to bring motivation for teachers and educational administrators in difficult areas to be proactive regarding the digital trend in the teaching process.
-Through modern and easy-to-access equipment that the project is implementing, students will be equipped with updated and practical knowledge, more creativity and joyfulness in the ahead life journey.
+At the same time, the project also hopes to motivate teachers and educational administrators in difficult areas to be proactive regarding the digital trend in teaching.
+Through modern and easy-to-access equipment that the project is implementing, students will be equipped with updated and practical knowledge, more creativity, and joyfulness in the life journey ahead.